tomcarpenter/MethodsforDataScience/Module 4 Lab 1 - Reliability/Mod4_Lab1_-_Reliability.md

 100%, then our measure is perfectly reliable and every bump in the data is real variation in sentiment.
-If reliability is less than 100%--for example, 80%--then most of the variation is due to the thing you are measuring but the remaining 20% is measurement error, or other random unrelated junk that you do not want to measure.
+If reliability is less than 100%--for example, 80%--then most of the variation is due to the thing you are measuring but the remaining 20% is measurement error, other random unrelated junk that you do not care about and is watering down your measure.

 I will point out that there are trade-offs in measurement.
 You can get a perfectly reliable measure by asking the same question several different ways, but that is redundant and frankly uninformative.
-It's worth it to ask questions slightly different ways (e.g., words such as "friendly" and "awesome" are both positive words but not identical).
+It's worth it to ask questions slightly differently (e.g., words such as "friendly" and "awesome" are both positive words but not identical).
 You add more information to your measure that way, but the trade off is that reliability can suffer.
 In general, reliability between .70 and .90 is good, with .80-.95 preferred.